fintkz/Mean_Reversion/README.md

 # Mean Reversion Trading Strategy for Gold Futures

-This project implements a simple mean reversion trading strategy for gold futures using Python and the Yahoo Finance API.
+This project implements a simple mean reversion trading strategy for gold futures using simple Python libraries and the Yahoo Finance API.

 Please note that this is a very simple project and is for educational purposes only and should not be used in production without thorough testing and analysis.
 Use at your own risk.